Inedo/inedo-docs/Content/proget/api/sca/sbom/export.md

 order: 1
 ---

-*Export SBOM* is available as an HTTP Request, and will export an [SBOM](/docs/proget/sca/builds/proget-sca-sbom-importing-exporting#what-is-a-software-bill-of-materials-sbom) document of a project and its build information in ProGet.
+*Export SBOM* is available as an HTTP Request, and will generate an [SBOM](/docs/proget/sca/builds/proget-sca-sbom-importing-exporting#what-is-a-software-bill-of-materials-sbom) document of a project and its build information in ProGet.

-:::(Info) (🚀 Quick Example: Exporting an SBOM with Curl) This example exports an SBOM of version `1.2.3` of a project `myProject` as an `XML`, authenticating with the API key `abc12345`:
+:::(Info) (🚀 Quick Example: Generating an SBOM with curl) This example exports an SBOM of version `1.2.3` of a project `myProject` as an `XML`, authenticating with the API key `abc12345`:

 ```bash